 Beauty Tips for Great Skin These days, celebrities are busy showing off their makeup free selfies.
 They’re getting so much attention that I could see easily see this trend going mainstream.
 So how can you get glowing skin – and skip the foundation?
 And is there a way to do it without spending a fortune?
 These beauty […]Read More

-Sugar damages skin from the inside out.
+Sugar Damages Your Skin From the Inside Out.
 Most of us feel guilty eating the occasional cupcake – they’re so YUMMY!
 Sometimes indulging is worth it!
 But in recent years scientists discovered that – in addition to packing on the pounds – sugar damages skin.
-So if you were looking for that little extra incentive to […]Read More
+So if you were looking for that little extra incentive […]Read More

 Physical Sunscreen?
 Chemical Sunscreen?
 How do you choose?
 These days something as simple as choosing a sunscreen can be very confusing.
 There’s too much conflicting information.
 For example, the Environmental Working Group’s 2016 Sunscreen Guide advises against using oxybenzone, octinoxate, and other chemical sunscreens.
 But Consumer Reports found chemical sunscreens performed better than physical sunscreens: “In four […]Read More

-Does Milk Cause Acne?
-Acne is the most common skin disease of our western civilization.
+First, Let’s Talk About Acne Acne is the most common skin disease of our western civilization.
 It affects over 85% of teenagers.
 And 54% of women over the age of 25 have acne.
 For years we were told that diet does not affect acne.
 But more recently that theory has changed.
-Several studies have shown that the whey […]Read More
+Several studies have shown that the […]Read More

 Organic Skin Care?
 Synthetic Skin Care?
 Which is better?
 There’s a misconception that all things natural or organic are good for you and all things synthetic are harmful.
 Marketers play on these fears to get you to buy their “natural” or “organic” skin care products.
 Many so called organic skin care products do contain some […]Read More